nathanwray/icm/README.md

 The GET endpoint settings can be used as home automation hooks, either notifying you of the outage or activating a backup router.
 Make sure these URLs are available on your local network.<br/>

 DNS resolution is via the DNSJava library and (by default) uses Google, Cloudflare, Quad9 and OpenDNS servers in rotation.
-Two 3-second attempts are made to resolve the server names.
 <br/>
 <p/>